 - ★ Finding Out Time: Students learn new language and practice it with the CD.
-Then, they practice it with a partner in pairs or groups, and they act out the talk with actions in front of the class. - ★ Grammar in Action: Grammar points for the new language are introduced and students have the chance to practice and then use them in meaningful communicative activities. - Rhythms and Reading: Students learn a new chant and practice reading the words to it with good rhythm.
+Then, they practice it with a partner in pairs or groups, and they act out the talk with actions in front of the class. - ★ Grammar in Action: Grammar points for the new language are introduced and students have the chance to practice and then use them in meaningful communicative activities. - \ Rhythms and Reading: Students learn a new chant and practice reading the words to it with good rhythm.
 They can then copy the chant and/ or create their own version by substituting words and using new pictures, before presenting it to the class.
-Students also learn to read different types of text and complete a variety of tasks. - ★ Phonics: Learning phonics is an important part of this course.
-In Student Book 5, students will review familiar sounds such as long vowels and clever e, and then focus on words with polite vowels, vowel digraphs, vowels with R, and silent letters.
+Students also learn to read different types of text and complete a variety of tasks. - ★ Phonics: In Student Books 5 and 6, students will review familiar sounds such as long vowels and clever e, and then focus on words with polite vowels, vowel digraphs, murmuring sounds, consonant clusters, silent letters, ending sounds and revise areas that are more challenging. - ★ Optional Phonics Practice: Additional phonics activities for further practice and revision of a number of phonics areas.